akashvarun10/Data-Pipeline-with-Airflow-and-Docker/Readme.md

    ![Pipeline Design](assets/Airflow_WEBUI.png)

 ##### Once the DAG is verified, you don't need to manage the Python file separately; simply save the DAG configuration in Airflow, and it will be properly handled.
+This pipeline fetches Amazon books data every 24 hours and populates the PostgreSQL database.

 ### 6. Check Data in PGAdmin